Fred Moore (animator): Brief departure and return to Disney

-Fred Moore was briefly fired from Disney Studios in 1946 due to his alcoholism, and instead worked for Walter Lantz Productions, where he redesigned the characters of Woody Woodpecker and Andy Panda during a two-year stint that ended with his return to Disney in 1948.
+Fred Moore was briefly fired from Disney Studios in 1946 due to his alcoholism.
+Through former Disney Animator Dick Lundy, he was hired at Walter Lantz Productions, where he redesigned the characters of Woody Woodpecker and Andy Panda during a two-year stint that ended with his return to Disney in 1948 due to Lantz temporarily closing his studio because of financial Issues.

 Accident and death

 Moore was already at work animating the mermaids and the lost boys for Peter Pan when both he and his second wife, Virginia, were injured in a traffic accident early on the evening of Saturday, November 22, 1952, when their car was struck head-on while she made a U-turn on a rural highway through Big Tujunga Canyon near the Angeles National Forest.
-The Moores were reportedly returning from a day spent watching a football game with fellow Disney artist Jack Kinney.
+The Moores were reportedly returning from a day spent watching an American football game with fellow Disney artist Jack Kinney.
 Moore died the following day at St. Joseph's Hospital in Burbank, California, located across the street from the Disney Studios, from a cerebral hemorrhage resulting from a concussion.
 Moore is interred at Forest Lawn Memorial Park (Hollywood Hills) in a plot overlooking the Disney Studios.

 Fred Moore was posthumously inducted as a Disney Legend by the studio in 1995, and posthumously received the animation industry's Winsor McCay Award in 1983.